 |Other Names||Mallaked's Iron Ring of Far Reaching|

-Appears as an forged iron ring about 10 inches in diameter.
+Appears as an forged iron ring about 20 cm in diameter.
 A hairline crack runs along all the way around the ring in the middle.
 This device is actually two iron rings mated together.
 The hairline crack is where they touch.
 The rings fit together and lock in place.
 With a twist and a pull, they come apart.

 The story goes that a thief named Mallaked and several partners were plundering the tomb of a warlord who had died centuries before.
 A trap set off brought the entire tomb crashing in around them forcing a rapid retreat.
 Mallaked, in the midst of trying to figure out how to cross a 15 foot gap to reach a fabulous jeweled statue, was forced to leave also.
 He regretted not being able to claim his prize simply because it had been out of his reach, yet so tantalizingly close.
 He vowed never to be out of reach of any prize again.
 He commissioned a wizard to create his "pilfering rings".
 Upon his death, it is likely that the rings were stolen by a fellow thief and has likely been passing through the hands of many thieves over the years.

 The primary function of the two rings is to open up a short range dimensional distortion between the two rings.
 When they are separated, anything passing through one ring will appear through the other.
 For instance, if you stick your arm through one ring, your arm will come out of the other ring, regardless of where the two rings are.
 Which side does of the silver ring does the arm image from?
 It depends on which side of the gold ring you put your arm into.
 Each ring has an inner and outer face.
 The inner faces are linked as are the outer faces.